AndyWangSFU/AC215_TBD_1/README.md

 ### Milestone2 ###

-We gathered dataset of 1M butterflies representing 17K species.
-Our dataset comes from following sources - (1),(2),(3) with approx 100GB in size.
-We parked our dataset in a private Google Cloud Bucket.
+We are using the Fakeddit dataset from Nakamura, Levy, and Wang in 2020 for model training and validation.
+The dataset comprises more than one million text samples that have been categorized into six distinct groups: "True," "Satire," "Misleading Content," "Manipulated Content," "False Connection," and "Imposter Content."
+Of these samples, 682,996 are multimodal being accompanied by images.
+We have stored these images in a private Google Cloud Bucket.
+Following consultation with our TF (Jarrod Parks), for Milestone 2, we focus on creating containers for preprocessing training images and data versioning for these images.

 **Preprocess container**

-- This container reads 100GB of data and resizes the image sizes and stores it back to GCP
+- This container downloads data from the Google Cloud Bucket, resizes and processes the data, stores it back to GCP.
-- Input to this container is source and destincation GCS location, parameters for resizing, secrets needed - via docker
+- Our inputs for this container depend on whether an image is simply being resized or augmented.
+For image resizing, the main parameter is size of output image.
+If augmenting image, parameters is the extent of augmentation (e.g., 5X) and the size of output images.
 - Output from this container stored at GCS location

-(1) `src/preprocessing/preprocess.py`  - Here we do preprocessing on our dataset of 100GB, we reduce the image sizes (a parameter that can be changed later) to 128x128 for faster iteration with our process.
-Now we have dataset at 10GB and saved on GCS.
+(1) `src/preprocessing/preprocess.py`  - Here we do preprocessing on our dataset.
+This contains code to perform the above steps.
+The output is saved on GCS.

 (2) `src/preprocessing/requirements.txt` - We used following packages to help us preprocess here - `Pillow`, `albumentations`